Geometry, Topology and Analysis

-- Dr Kuo and A/Prof Paunescu are working on singularity theory and algebraic geometry over the classical fields.
+- Dr Kuo and Prof Paunescu are working on singularity theory and algebraic geometry over the classical fields.

 - Dr Parkinson works in harmonic analysis and representation theory, with a particular emphasis on algebraic and geometric structures related to p-adic Lie groups, such as affine buildings and affine Hecke algebras.

 - Dr Radnović works in geometry and integrable systems.
 Her research interests include geometry of families of quadrics, theory of algebraic curves, their Jacobians and theta-functions, mathematical billiards, topological classification of classical integrable systems, Painlevé equations.

 - Dr Thomas works in geometric group theory.
 She uses a variety of methods to investigate polyhedral complexes, including buildings, lattices in automorphism groups of such complexes, and related topics such as Coxeter groups and group algebras.

 - Dr Tillmann explores the geometry and topology of manifolds using a broad range of techniques including different flavours of geometry (hyperbolic, projective, algebraic and tropical) as well as group theory and triangulations.

 - Dr Zhang works on nonlinear partial differential equations coming from differential geometry consideration (for example, Ricci flow and the complex version of it).